TouK/nussknacker/docs/operations_guide/Operations.md

 Endpoints under “admin”

-* `/api/processManagement/deploy/{processId} POST` - deploy scenario
+* `/api/processManagement/deploy/{processName} POST` - deploy scenario with given name passed as a `processName`
-* `/api/processManagement/cancel/{processId} POST` - cancel scenario, savepoint won't be saved
+* `/api/processManagement/cancel/{processName} POST` - cancel scenario with given name passed as a `processName`.
+Savepoint won't be saved
-* `/api/adminProcessManagement/snapshot/{processId}?savepointDir={path} POST` - make a savepoint of current scenario's state.
+* `/api/adminProcessManagement/snapshot/{processName}?savepointDir={path} POST` - make a savepoint of current scenario's state.
 Returns path where savepoint was saved as a plain string e.g. `hdfs:///flink/savepoints/savepoint-71a39f-b2078dc48f16`.
 Can be used in `deploy` endpoint as a `savepointPath` parameter
-* `/api/adminProcessManagement/stop/{processId}?savepointDir={path} POST` - stop scenario and make a savepoint.
+* `/api/adminProcessManagement/stop/{processName}?savepointDir={path} POST` - stop scenario and make a savepoint.
 Returns path where savepoint was saved as a plain string e.g. `hdfs:///flink/savepoints/savepoint-71a39f-b2078dc48f16`.
 Can be used in `deploy` endpoint as a `savepointPath` parameter
-* `/api/adminProcessManagement/deploy/{processId}?savepointPath={path} POST` - deploy scenario from given savepoint.
+* `/api/adminProcessManagement/deploy/{processName}?savepointPath={path} POST` - deploy scenario from given savepoint.
 Example savepoint path: `hdfs:///flink/savepoints/savepoint-71a39f-b2078dc48f16`

 ### Common problems with Flink cluster